OGAE: Participation

 OGAE Rest of the World represents countries that do not have an OGAE branch of their own.
 Their first participation came at the 2005 contest, where they represented Kazakhstan.

 Winners

 Nine countries have won the contest since it began in 2003.
-The most successful countries in the contest has been France, who has won the contest four times.
+The most successful country in the contest has been France, who has won the contest four times.
+As of 2026, the last OGAE Video Contest was held in 2021.